tinymce/tinymce-docs/enterprise/tinydrive.md

 As your assets are passed back and forth between your TinyMCE editor instance and the S3 bucket, Drive uses both your API key and a [JSON Web Token](https://jwt.io/introduction/) (JWT) to authenticate each data transaction.
 Each Drive user will need to create their own JWT, and we walk you through the whole process [here]({{site.baseurl}}/configure/jwt-authentication/).

-And to make sure your assets are delivered as fast as possible, we utilize the [Cloudfront CDN](https://aws.amazon.com/cloudfront/), which is Amazon’s global content delivery network, known for its low latency and high data transfer speeds.
+And to make sure your assets are delivered as fast as possible, we utilize the [CloudFront CDN](https://aws.amazon.com/cloudfront/), which is Amazon’s global content delivery network, known for its low latency and high data transfer speeds.

 For more information on Drive see our full [documentation]({{site.baseurl}}/plugins/tinydrive/).